 This is a national scheme intended to allow those with the most severe mobility issues park close to amenities which they would otherwise be unable to access without great difficulty.
-In January 2012, new guidelines were issued by the Government to local authorities and as a result the way in which Moray Council assesses for a blue badge has changed.

 All applications must be accompanied by the following three items:

 A certified photocopy of one of the following: